 From the Production Meter the electricity flows through more wiring and conduit to your Main Service Panel.
 We are required to land the solar breaker on the opposite end of your panel from the main breaker by the NEC.
 Depending on your system design and the state and age of your service panel, we can also connect using a Line-side Tap.
-The main components of your system that we installation end there at the breaker.
+The main components of your system that we install end there at the breaker.
 But the solar electricity flows first to any loads running in the house, mean you are using solar power to run any electrical appliances in the house!

 The Net Meter

 The solar electricity keeps flowing though.
-If you only have a few loads consuming your solar power, and there is excess power being produced the electricity out to the world at large through your Net Meter.
-A Net Meter is also considered your "Utility Billing Meter."
+If you only have a few loads consuming your solar power, and there is excess power being produced the electricity is pushed out to the world at large through your Net Meter.
+A Net Meter is also considered your “Utility Billing Meter.”
 Here in Washington State, your utility allows you to spin your Net Meter backwards and generate a credit for your excess solar power on your bill.

-Probably the only other component you might want to consider adding to your array (but aren’t necessary) is data monitoring.
+Probably the only other component you might want to consider adding to your array (but isn’t necessary) is data monitoring.
 Monitoring collects data from the inverter, and can display it locally on something similar to a wall hung thermostat or could be web-based that would allow you (and us) to monitor your system remotely.

 And Voilà, your home generates it’s own solar power!

 - PV Array – A collection of solar panels usually mounted flush to your roof.